-- 32. In July 2022, the Firm received an internal whistleblower report about improper answer sharing that had occurred at the Firm.
-Although the Firm then started to take some steps to investigate, these efforts were too limited.
-It was not until November 2022 that the Firm expanded the scope of its investigative steps to reasonable breadth and depth. - 33.
+- 32. Both the Firm's March 2022 and June 2022 responses constituted misrepresentations to the PCAOB because, at the time the Firm submitted the responses, both Hogeboom and a member of the Supervisory Board (Supervisory Chairman) were aware that improper answer sharing had occurred at the Firm, because they had themselves engaged in such improper answer sharing. - 33.
+In July 2022, as Hogeboom was aware, the Firm received an internal whistleblower report about improper answer sharing that had occurred at the Firm.
+Although the Firm then started to take some steps to investigate, these efforts were too limited. - 34.
 Between July and December 2022, the Firm sent three more responses to the PCAOB, each inaccurately representing that, before the July 2022 whistleblower report, the Firm had not been aware of any indications of improper answer sharing at the Firm.
-The Firm's Management Board also approved these responses before they were sent to the PCAOB. - 34.
+The Firm's Management Board also approved these responses before they were sent to the PCAOB. - 35.
 During November 2022, Hogeboom and the CEO made multiple requests to have a video meeting with PCAOB and AFM investigators to convey how seriously the Firm was taking the PCAOB's and AFM's investigations.
 When that meeting occurred on November 29, 2022, Hogeboom and the CEO repeatedly assured the regulators of the sincerity of the Firm's efforts to conduct a complete and thorough investigation into the extent of improper answer sharing at the Firm.
 But during the meeting, Hogeboom did not correct the prior misrepresentations that the Firm had no indication, before July 2022, that improper answer sharing had occurred at the Firm.
-In addition, Hogeboom did not reveal that any member of Firm leadership had been involved in improper answer sharing. - 35.
+In addition, Hogeboom did not reveal that any member of Firm leadership, including Hogeboom, had been involved in improper answer sharing. - 36.
 In or around December 2022, Hogeboom told the CEO about the 2019 incident where he received test answers from a subordinate.
 However, he told the CEO that the incident had occurred between 2015-2017.
 He also told the CEO that he responded to the sender and told him that answer sharing was wrong.
 Hogeboom further told the CEO that he had reported the incident to the partner who had been the Head of Compliance in the 2015-2017 time period.
-The CEO made no effort to corroborate any part of this partially inaccurate story, erroneously accepting that the matter had been reported to the Firm's Compliance Department, and she and Hogeboom did not report the incident to anyone else for approximately six months. - 36.
-In June 2023, Firm leadership became aware of another internal whistleblower report.
+The CEO made no effort to corroborate any part of this partially inaccurate story, erroneously accepting that the matter had been reported to the Firm's Compliance Department, and she and Hogeboom did not report the incident to anyone else for approximately six months. - 37.
+In June 2023, Firm leadership, including Hogeboom, became aware of another internal whistleblower report.
 This report referenced some of Hogeboom's above-described 2020 answer sharing.
 At this point, the CEO and Hogeboom, separately from each other, came forward and disclosed their awareness of the "2015-2017" answer sharing incident to others in the Firm's leadership and to internal investigators.
 The Supervisory Chairman also then came forward about his answer sharing incident.
 The Firm started investigating the issue and soon thereafter reported Hogeboom's and the Supervisory Chairman's answer sharing incidents to the PCAOB and AFM.